TranPhat-28/MemoPHP/README.md

 - Delete Flashcard

 Usage:
-- Import the databases.sql to MySQL and you are good to go
+- Import databases.sql to MySQL before using

 The UI for the app is from this link: https://github.com/TranPhat-28/MemoApp-UI

-Future update:
-- Admin page
-- Multiple choice question